Interactive Application

 Key Finding · Coherent Signal in the Echo-Free Zone

-The phase-slope analysis reveals that the so-called "echo-free zone" is not truly echo-free.
-Coherent phase signals persist well below the deepest identifiable amplitude layer, producing velocity estimates that smoothly continue the profile measured in the layered ice above.
-This opens the question of what generates these signals and how they can be used to constrain ice dynamics closer to the bed.
+The "echo-free zone" is not entirely echo-free.
+Coherent phase signals persist well below the deepest visible layers, producing velocity estimates that smoothly continue the profile.
+This provides new constraints on ice dynamics closer to the bed.

 Ongoing Research · Nature of the EFZ Signal